 DOES SAUNA BURN FAT?

 No, a sauna does not burn fat.
 A sauna will trigger an intense sweat that will result in a temporary water weight loss.
 However, this water must be replaced to prevent dehydration.
-Sitting in a sauna will not burn calories.
+Sitting in a sauna will not burn fat or calories.

 DOES SAUNA BURN CALORIES?